College of the Ozarks v. Biden

 The lawsuit, College of the Ozarks v.
 Biden, opposes the HUD directive and the executive order requiring it.
 The order, issued to all federal agencies, requires them to modify their policies on sex discrimination to include sexual orientation and gender identity.
-The lawsuit explains that the HUD directive contradicts the historical interpretation of the Fair Housing Act, which confirms that “sex” means biological sex.
+The lawsuit explains that the HUD directive contradicts the clear wording, meaning, and historical interpretation of the Fair Housing Act, which confirms that “sex” means biological sex.
 The suit also argues that the agency violated procedural requirements by not allowing public notice and comment, and that the directive violates the constitutional right of College of the Ozarks and similar religious institutions to operate consistently with their religious beliefs.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.